Spain

 Ease of Travel to Other Countries

 Spain is well connected to Portual and France.
 It is in the Shengen Area, which means in theory it has no border controls with other countries within that agreement.
-However, in June/July of 2025, Spain is temporarily instituting border controls at all land, most air and some sea borders for the Fourth UN International Conference on Financing for Development in Seville[23]
+However, Spain temporarily institutes border controls at all ports of entry, such as in June/July of 2025 for the Fourth UN International Conference on Financing for Development in Seville[13]

 The southern border with Gibraltar and Morocco is heavily policed.